norcams/docs-enduser/docs/vgpu.rst

   $ yum install gcc-c++

-The final test is to actually compile som code and run it.
+The final test is to actually compile some code and run it.

 .. code-block:: console